Clinical decision support system: Technical challenges and barriers to implementation

-Clinical decision support systems face steep technical challenges in a number of areas.
+Clinical decision support systems face steep technical challenges in several areas.
 Biological systems are profoundly complicated, and a clinical decision may utilise an enormous range of potentially relevant data.
 For example, an electronic evidence-based medicine system may potentially consider a patient's symptoms, medical history, family history and genetics, as well as historical and geographical trends of disease occurrence, and published clinical data on therapeutic effectiveness when recommending a patient's course of treatment.

 Clinically, a large deterrent to CDSS acceptance is workflow integration.

 While it has been shown that clinicians require explanations of Machine Learning-Based CDSS, in order to able to understand and trust their suggestions, there is an overall distinct lack of application of explainable Artificial Intelligence in the context of CDSS, thus adding another barrier to the adoption of these systems.

 Another source of contention with many medical support systems is that they produce a massive number of alerts.
 When systems produce a high volume of warnings (especially those that do not require escalation), besides the annoyance, clinicians may pay less attention to warnings, causing potentially critical alerts to be missed.
 This phenomenon is called alert fatigue.